-It goes against LinkedIn’s User Agreement to have more than one profile.
+It goes against LinkedIn’s User Agreement to have two different LinkedIn accounts.
 They will find out eventually and they will make you choose eventually.
 So you have to choose the business that leverages LinkedIn best.
 Often times the different hats might be the same color – there might be enough similarity that you can use the Summary section to explain your varied but aligned interests.
 Sometimes they are completely different, and then you have to make Sophie’s choice.
 Read Viveka’s post that addresses this same question.

 First it depends on how related the different fields are.
 For example, I have a strong Fortune 500 Financial Planning and Analysis background, that I leveraged in small and medium business financial consulting and where I have to weave in is my social media work to help companies and individuals to get their ROI .
 If one is active in both areas, there were suggestions to rotate elements of your profiles depending on your campaign.
 For example, when I was being interviewed to be the CEO of our national fraternity, I made sure those recommendations and my related volunteer work were high on my profile.
 If I am speaking at a Chamber Event on Small Business Issues, I make sure those related elements on my profile are top of mind thinking of profile searches from those events.
 I think it is important to have all elements in your summary.
 The real challenge is how to craft your headline depending on the balance of your many hats.

 We always have to market in a way that makes us easy to understand to our target audiences.
 People will judge us poorly if they think we don’t specialize in their area, and if our attention is divided.
 Use and optimize other tools such as blogs, a Facebook Page, etc.